- Guide Map

 Jungle Cruise -- You board canopied launches patterned after the boat in the movie The African Queen that have whimsical names like "Bomokandi Bertha", "Irrawaddy Irma," and "Amazon Annie."
 After the launch leaves the dock, the skipper then pilots you through the dangerous waters of four "rivers": the Amazon in South America; the Congo in Africa; the Nile in Egypt; and the Mekong river in Cambodia in Southeast Asia.
 Along the route, a variety of realistic (and some not-so) Audio-Animatronic animals and natives are encountered, including a herd of bathing elephants in the Elephant Pool (left), some lions enjoying their dinner, angry hippos who might attack at any moment, and a shrunken head salesman.
 The launch also passes by a waterfall and several spraying fountains, so you may just get a little damp on this 9-minute excursion.
 In addition to being sprayed, you will also be peppered by a barrage of bad jokes and puns from your skipper!
 The cruise concludes with more funnies as guest disembark at the same point from which they started.

-take a look at our page on the Disneyland version of this attraction HERE.
+To compare, take a look at our page on the Disneyland version of this attraction HERE.

 Hidden Mickey Alert: In the cave Temple, look for the Mickey-shaped arrangement of three plates.